730 W. Market Street,

 3 people favorited this theater

-The Hiway Theater was open as early as 1941, and judging by its style probably opened in the late-1930’s.
+The Hiway Theater was opened December 25, 1937 with Eddie Cantor in “Ali Baba Goes to Town”.
 Although within the city limits it wasn’t located downtown, but rather in the city’s west end in one of the most populous neighborhoods on West Market Street at Carlisle Avenue.
 The Hiway Theater was a first-run theater throughout most of its existence and was owned primarily by two companies: By 1950 William Goldman Theaters Inc. of Philadelphia and later by Budco Quality Theatres.
 In the 1960’s, 1970’s and 1980’s it was co-owned with the Stonybrook Drive-In and Lincoln Drive-In and the newer York Cinema.

 The Hiway Theater’s nicely-lit marquee featured a spectacular vertical name sign, visible in a 1945 photo.
 The vertical was gone by the 1970’s, perhaps removed after the Budco acquisition, when the theater was somewhat updated and renamed the New Hiway Theater.